“How could I have been so stupid.” – President John F. Kennedy after the Bay of Pigs fiasco.

 This shows that the “spirit of Vatican II” was strong in this bishop long before the council, not only regarding what we read in the texts from the council, but also regarding the radical changes that later occurred.

 Perhaps most telling is the last line that speaks to the modernist desire to deny the actual reality of the mystery of faith.
-Mystery is presented as a problem to be solved, as though it can be.
+Mystery is presented as a problem to be solved, as though it can be solved.
 The faithful should now have worship of God be entirely understandable, that they would finally know the hidden meaning — as though the meaning was hidden in and by the old rite (because of the rite itself) rather than because of the very nature of God and of faith.
 Pope Paul VI was a true believer in the changes wrought by the new Mass.
 He thought it really would bring about an enormous rebirth and rejuvenation of faith within the Church precisely because the Mass would now be without any “hidden meaning” getting in the way.
-I know little about this pope, and even less about his core ideas, but in this particular sense he strikes me as a modernist, a child of the Enlightenment: a Catholic Pope but, in some significant sense, having a non-biblical anthropology (in terms of the Mass, yet strongly biblical in terms of marriage and contraception — go figure).
+I know very little about this pope, and even less about his core ideas, but in this particular sense he strikes me as a modernist, a child of the Enlightenment: a Catholic Pope but, in some significant sense, having a non-biblical anthropology (in terms of the Mass, yet strongly biblical in terms of marriage and contraception — go figure).

 So… in conclusion, I have come to see Pope Paul VI in a new light.
 I think the results of the 1960’s and 1970’s, and let’s face it, a lot of crazy garbage happened in those years, will be a new flourishing of the Church.
 I can’t say Pope Paul VI saw all this, but it seems God used him to accomplish some important changes that only now may be coming to light.
 Of course this does not get him, or anyone else, off the hook for the damage caused, but it does help us see how God can and will work all things for good… eventually.
 What I pray and hope is that Pope Paul VI saw this too.

 Like I said at the beginning, half cocked.